 Because it integrates so seamlessly with all of Apple’s products and services, iCloud really is the best cloud storage solution for someone who is all-in with Apple.
 And I do mean all-in: All your computers are Macs, your mobile devices are iPhone or iPads, you work in Apple’s productivity software (Pages, Numbers, Notes), and so on.

-Frustratingly, Apple only provides a paltry 5GB of free iCloud storage, which isn’t so bad if all you want to do is store some Pages and Numbers documents, but is grossly inadequate for photos and videos.
+Frustratingly, Apple still only provides a paltry 5GB of free iCloud storage, which isn’t so bad if all you want to do is store some Pages and Numbers documents, but is grossly inadequate for photos and videos.
 5GB probably doesn’t even give you enough cloud storage to back up your iPhone, let alone an iPad as well.
-At the very least, Apple should stop counting iOS backups against your iCloud storage limit.
+Apple is years overdue for increasing this limit, but at the very least, it should stop counting iOS backups against it.

 The main benefit of paying for more iCloud storage is that nearly all of Apple’s apps can seamlessly sync through it.
 Photos, productivity apps, Mail, Calendar, and anything you drop into your iCloud Drive folder in Finder on a Mac are immediately available across all your Apple devices.
 A significant number of iOS apps optionally back up and sync through iCloud, too.